NorthCoastChurch/IT-Policy/Policy-25-Website-Operation.md

 **Responsibility**

-The Marketing Department and Chief Experience Officer (CXO) are responsible for the website content and ensuring that materials meet legal and policy requirements.
+The Communications Department is responsible for the website content and ensuring that materials meet legal and policy requirements.

-The IT Department is responsible for the security, functionality, and infrastructure of the website.
-The System Administrators will monitor the North Coast Church website for response time and to resolve any issues encountered.
-The Core System Analyst will monitor the Online Banking Program for outages and will open a case with the appropriate vendor to log the event.
+The Web Team is responsible for the security, functionality, and infrastructure of the website.
+Web Administrators will monitor the North Coast Church website for response time and to resolve any issues encountered.

 **Links**